nblockbuster/D2StaticExtractor/README.md

 **Textures only work past 4.0.0.1 (TWQ), unless you usea previous release.**

 I will try to add support for these in the near future:
+- Full working LOD culling
-- Correct UV transforms (just a bit of scaling & positioning now!)
+- Correct UV transforms
+- Seperating models by material used
 - Correct vertex normals
+- Fix scaling
+- Correct vertex position offsets n stuff
-- Vertex color
+- Loadzones
-- Full working LOD culling (working on it!!)
-- Seperating models by material used (also working on it!)

 Far-off goals:
-- Loadzones
 - Pre-BL
-- Destiny 1

 There is no risk of a ban by using this tool.